Are You the Victim of a Retained Surgical Sponge?

 - The patient is overweight.

 One of the biggest problems is the manual counting method and cavity sweeps that hospital staff relies on.
-Studies have shown that “80 percent of retained sponges occur with what staff believe is a correct count.”
+Studies have shown that “80 percent of retained sponges occur with what staff believes is a correct count.”

 Possible Solutions to Surgical Sponge Errors Are Mostly Ignored